envimate/httpmate/docs/EventDrivenFlavour.md

 # Event driven
-The use-case driven flavour allows you to architecturally scale your application by giving you a way to configure http handling once and then just adding new use-cases without having to add new infrastructure configuration.
+The use-case driven flavour allows you to architecturally scale your application by giving you a way to configure http handling once and then just add new use-cases without having to add new infrastructure configuration.
 The event-driven flavour will keep these properties, but will additionally allow you to scale technically.
 It allows you to distribute HttpMate over different nodes by dispatching http requests to a MessageBus.
 Example: